 When each or every precedes a compound subject, treat the subject as singular.

-Note: As Diana Hacker’s A Canadian Writer’s Reference (3rd ed.) notes, titles of works, company names, “words mentioned as words,” and gerund phrases are singular.
+Note: As Diana Hacker, in A Canadian Writer’s Reference, notes, titles of works, company names, “words mentioned as words,” and gerund phrases are singular.

 Or, nor, either, neither

-✓ Neither Jim’s kidneys nor his liver was healing as the doctor had predicted.
+- Neither the patient’s kidneys nor their liver was healing as doctors had predicted.

 Verbs typically follow subjects, but even if the order is inverted, the subject and the verb should still agree.

 - There were surprisingly few options on the menu.